solarina/zion-docs/README.md

 }
 ```

-NOTE: reviving this request does not guaranty that the order is completed
+NOTE: Reviving this request does not guarantee that the order is completed
-successfully, you have to verify order after receive this webhook.
-To verify
+successfully, you have to verify the order after receiving this webhook.
+To
-your order you can use this request:
+verify your order you can use this request:

 ```shell
 curl --request GET \